Pre-game show

 Pre-game shows generally run for 30 minutes to one hour, though on special occasions (such as championship games), it is not uncommon to air longer pre-game shows (with the Super Bowl now typically airing one across the entire afternoon prior to its evening kickoff).

 While most pre-game shows are done in a studio, some shows may broadcast from the site of a particular game, usually for marquee events or championship games.
 ESPN's College GameDay franchise (which it broadcasts for college football and basketball) regularly broadcasts live from the campuses of schools hosting the day's biggest game (or in some cases, a game that the network wishes to highlight) and—most frequently on its football version—is often attended by an audience of fans that serve as a backdrop to the studio panel.

-Professional wrestling pay-per-view events often feature a pre-show or kickoff show; in a similar manner to sports pre-game shows, they preview matches that will be held during the event, and feature analysis and recaps of storylines.
+Professional wrestling pay-per-view events often feature a pre-show or kickoff show; in a similar manner to sports pre-game shows, they preview matches that will be held during the event, including recaps of the storylines which led up to them.
 Their main purpose is to promote the show to potential viewers that have not yet purchased the PPV, hence they are usually broadcast for free via barker channels, and/or live streamed via a promotion's social media platforms (such as YouTube and X).
 A pre-show may also feature one or more undercard matches (such as WrestleMania's André the Giant Memorial Battle Royal).
-Some promotions have utilized televised programming as a pre-show; WWE previously used special episodes of its weekly program Sunday Night Heat as a pre-show for pay-per-view events, while All Elite Wrestling (AEW) introduced the televised Saturday Tailgate Brawl in 2025 to encompass undercard matches; the program serves primarily to fulfill commitments for AEW Collision on TNT when it holds Saturday PPVs, as the program is cut to an hour and aired earlier in the week as a go-home show when this is the case.
+Some promotions have utilized televised programming as a pre-show; WWE previously used special episodes of its weekly program Sunday Night Heat as a pre-show for pay-per-view events, while All Elite Wrestling (AEW) introduced an occasional pre-PPV special known as the Saturday Tailgate Brawl in 2025 to encompass undercard matches.
+The program serves primarily to fulfill commitments for its weekly program AEW Collision on TNT when it holds Saturday PPVs (as it is cut to an hour and aired earlier in the week as a go-home show when this is the case), and airs prior to its main kickoff show Zero Hour.